hivestrung/finance-tracker/README.md

 After collecting your e statements, follow the steps in the [Execution](#execution) section below on how to run the program.

 ## Execution
-To run the program download the make_csv.exe and category.json file and run it in the folder containing your RBC e statements.
-The following list is a high level step by step description of the program during execution.
+To run the finance-tracker project folder.
+After donwloading the project folder download or move all your e statements

 1. The program recursively searches the directory where it is saved and looks for RBC e statements.
 2. The program converts the filenames of all the e-statements found from the previous step.
 Renamed as the following (ex: 12345XXXXXX12345-2014-Mar12-2014-Apr12 to 12345XXXXXX12345-2014-03-12-2014-04-12).
 This step is required for better organization and to extract the transaction period of the e-statement.